mike42/missile/README.md

 The two example programs included are:
 - basic-sync -- A minimal demonstration of how to interact with the "missile" class.
 This moves and fires the launcher according to a hardcoded set of commands.
 - joystick-ctl -- Allows you to use a joystick to move and fire the launcher.
+- keyboard-ctl -- Allows you to use the keyboard to move and fire the launcher.

 Supported launchers
 -------------------